-Following is a success story I received from an F1Y who persevered after a McKinsey rejection, reinforcing the importance of preparation in the case interview process.
+Following is a success story I received from a BCG new hire who persevered after a McKinsey rejection, reinforcing the importance of preparation and perseverance in the case interview process.

 Thank you for creating a wonderful source for case interview studies.
 I want to share my experience with you so that many people in my situation can feel better.